Home / Composition 2 / Rubric of Small Theory Papers

 - The screen shot must be a full screen shot--of your whole screen; do not crop it.

-- The screenshots must be pasted into a second Word document (that must be submitted WITH the paper).
+- The screenshots must be pasted into a second Word document (that must be submitted in the same email with the paper).

 - The screen shot document must be labeled like this: LastnameTropesProofs.docx